UNH-ROV/ROV-006/README.md

 # ROV-006
 This program drives 8 thrusters, a light, a pressure sensor, a salinity sensor, and two cameras, using a Raspberry Pi 3 and a PWM PiHat.
-This program was only tested in a Linux environment.
+The station program was only tested in a Linux environment.
+Here are a few modifications it will need to work in a Windows environment:
+* init windows event loop for asyncio
+* Replace xboxdrv with Windows driver and modify the relevant output loops

 ## Usage Notes
 Simply run the executables.
 In the terminal: `./rov.py` on the ROV and `./station.py` for the station.